 I’m picky about where I live – should I wait to buy until I can afford to live in the right area?
 Yes and No. Yes if you’re absolutely adamant that the area you live in is the most important part of your life.
 But the longer you wait to invest, the more you miss out (in a market that is not stagnant).

 Open you mind to other possibilities – no matter how set you are on a area, you may be pleasantly surprised by the opportunities arising from living in a different area.
-Be flexible – everything changes and your favourite area could suddenly become less attractive due to planning projects so moving to an area you never envisaged living in could become even more attractive.
+Be flexible – everything changes and your favourite area could suddenly become less attractive.
+This might be due to planning projects so moving to an area you never envisaged living in could become even more attractive.
 As a property owner, be prepared for the unexpected.

 Some estate agents seem to have got a bad reputation – are they to be trusted or should I look online?